How to Automate CAM Reconciliation Without Replacing Yardi

 The simplest starting point: pick your most complex building and run its GL export through independent reconciliation software.
 Use the discrepancies found (or not found) to decide whether the workflow is worth extending to your full portfolio.

 CapVeri processes GL exports from Yardi, MRI, AppFolio, RealPage, and any ERP that can produce a CSV.
-First audit is always free.
+30-day free trial, no credit card required.
 No ERP integration, no implementation project, no IT involvement.

 Related Resources

-- CapVeri vs. Yardi for CAM Reconciliation — Anti-integration vs. ERP-native reconciliation
+- CapVeri vs. Yardi for CAM Reconciliation: File-based vs. ERP-native reconciliation